elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the term's variable is nil, abort with "Invalid use of magnitude, I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
+`If the term's variable is nil, abort with "Invalid use of magnitude, I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`

 `Add a literal to the literals given the rider's token's first.`

 `Convert the term's type's length to the literal's data.`

-`Put "_number_" into the literal's type name.`
+`put "number_" into the literal's type name.`

 `Resolve the literal.`